capcodigital/global-challenge/README.md

     -	strava_secret.txt
     -	strava_key.txt

+    Please check for the files with the product owner.

 2. Check your version of Node ($ node -v).
 If it is not 14.17.5 then follow the guide:

 - Confirm that nvm (Node Version Manager) is installed ($ nvm -v).
 It should output file location.